michaellee/old-michaelsoolee.com/_posts/2015-01-09-least-resistance.md

 category: productivity
 ---

 I really enjoy [Zen Habits](http://zenhabits.net/) and [mnmlist](http://mnmlist.com/) by Leo Babauta.
-The design of the sites are simple and clean and you're just left with the words.
-There are no distractions and only a connection between you and Leo's words &mdash; his thoughts.
+The design of the sites are simple and clean.
+There are no distractions and only a connection between you and Leo &mdash; his words and thoughts.

 Writing isn't an easy activity for me, but when I do write, I enjoy it very much.
 And I'd like to do more.